AtulKharat256/CS201-VCS-Project/README.md

 ## 🔧 Project Limitations
 - **File Tracking**: This VCS currently tracks only files in the specified working directory and not in subdirectories.
 - **Error Handling**: Limited error handling; ensure commands are used correctly as described.
-- **Three-Way Merge Limitation**: During three-way merges, an external editor (like Notepad on Windows) will open to resolve conflicts, but it may not appear in screen recordings.

 ## 🧩 Project Structure
 This VCS consists of various C++ modules working together to create a streamlined version control experience.
 Key modules include: